 He also found time to return to his first love, crafting fiction.
 His stories have appeared in variety of print and electronic magazines and anthologies, in English, Chinese, Dutch, Finnish, German, Greek, Hebrew, Portuguese, Spanish, and Klingon.

 Not content merely to write, in November of 2006 he created his own speculative fiction small press, Paper Golem, charged with the mission to “pay it forward” by showcasing up-and-coming new writers, and to create a home for the oft-neglected novella-length works of fiction through a series of anthologies he named Alembical.

 In 2007, he was a finalist for the John W. Campbell Award for Best New Writer.
-He received a Hugo Award nomination for Best Short Story in 2010 and a Nebula Award nomination for Best Novella in 2013, and again in 2014.
+He received a Hugo Award nomination for Best Short Story in 2010 and Nebula Award nominations for Best Novella in 2013, 2014, and 2015, and Best Novel in 2016.
 Most notable of his fiction are the short stories and novels about a space-faring stage hypnotist, the Amazing Conroy, and his alien animal traveling companion, a buffalito named Reggie who can eat anything and converts all he eats into oxygen flatulence.
 In 2013, he took a page from his fictional creation and became certified as a hypnotherapist, focusing his efforts on using trance as a tool to assist other writers.
 His website, www.lawrencemschoen.com, features lessons in the Klingon language, free podcasts and electronic downloads of his fiction, interviews with other authors discussing their favorite meals, photos of his dog, and commentary on such topics as catch his fancy.